rbabu-sch/Automating-Supply-chain-with-AI-Agents/README.md

 # Automating Procurement Supply Chain with AI Agents

-### Version 1.0 to be delivered on 25 December 2024
+### Version 1.0 to be delivered by 25 December 2024

 ## Overview